 “I write on behalf of those struggling with mental health issues, our veterans struggling with PTSD and for those impacted by the tragedy of suicide,” Wyden writes.
 “I urge you to designate a 3-digit code as a Behavioral Health and Suicide Crisis Lifeline.
 Thank you for your consideration.”

-In his letter, Senator Wyden floats the idea of using 6-1-1- as the potential number for the hotline.
+In his letter, Senator Wyden proposed the idea of using 6-1-1- as the potential number for the hotline.
 Last week Senator Orrin Hatch and Representative Chris Steward also recommended that number.
 Currently, 611 is used to report phone service problems by some US and Canadian carriers.
 Even though it’s currently in use, many regard it as the best option.

 “We believe 611 is a simple, easy-to-remember number and is the best option for the three-digit dialing code for the National Suicide Prevention Lifeline,” they wrote in the letter.
 “This undertaking is of utmost national importance.
 This simple change can connect millions of Americans with life-saving resources, including veterans that find themselves in crisis.”
+As an alternative, lawmakers have also proposed 9-8-8 as another 3-digit hotline for behavioral health crises.

 As suicide rates increase in the US, a national hotline number that is easy to remember is desperately needed.
 Not only would it provide a resource to those struggling it would likely decrease the number of suicide attempts or deaths.
 A specially designated hotline could also free up other services such as 911.